SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ![Figure: Good example - Well defined controls and associated actions](./Good-form-controls.png)
 :::

-### Test UI Responsiveness
+## Test UI responsiveness

 With the diversity of modern devices used to access web-based applications, responsive design is an essential part of form development, ensuring that the fields can be accessed.
 Generally, the size of the form field should also be indicative of the amount of data it should possess.

-Consider the following Questions:
+Consider the following questions:

 * Is the form resizable?
 * What happens if the user resizes and/or maximizes the form?